 Influencer marketing, however, is not limited to celebrities.
-Instead, it has centered on influencers, many of who would never consider themselves famous in a traditional sense.
-It can also be defined as a person who has the power to affect buying decisions of others due to their authority, knowledge, position, or relationship with their audience.
+Instead, it is centered on influencers, many of who would never consider themselves famous in a traditional sense.
+An influencer can also be defined as a person who has the power to affect buying decisions of others due to their authority, knowledge, position, or relationship with their audience.

 Why is influencer marketing important?